manushreesaboo/Carpool-Application/README.md

 6. Ability to delete or leave the carpool system.
 7. Ability to alter your personal information.
 8. Ability to view notifications

+Please note that the commited files do not perform all the actions as required.
+This presents a demo of the application.